What is Whiteness?

 Locating Ourselves in the System

-Awareness of whiteness isn’t about labeling ourselves as “bad.”
-It’s about understanding how we are positioned in systems that advantage us, often without our awareness, and asking how we want to use that position.
+It’s about understanding how we are positioned within systems that advantage us — often without our awareness — and asking what we want to do with that position.

 From Awareness to Accountability